n3ddih/FPT_NightWolfCTF-writeups/phpder.md

 > If cannot unserialize! --> print the object to screen

 If you try to serialize yourself on local enviroment `$php -a`, you'll get something like this:
-> TzoxMToicGVybWlzc2lvbnMiOjI6e3M6ODoidXNlcm5hbWUiO047czo4OiJwYXNzd29yZCI7Tjt9<br>
+> TzoxMToicGVybWlzc2lvbnMiOjI6e3M6ODoidXNlcm5hbWUiO047czo4OiJwYXNzd29yZCI7Tjt9

 Base64 decode, which is the serialized object:
 > O:11:"permissions":2:{s:8:"username";N;s:8:"password";N;}

-By default, the website will serialize **permission** then deserialize it.
+By default, the website will serialize **permission** object then deserialize it.

 What if... we change **permission** object to **access_log** object?